ycoll/Yasmin-Collyer-CV/README.md

 I tested my website on all screen sizes and found it to be fully responsive.
 ## Deployment
-This website is hosted on GitHub pages.
+This website is hosted on GitHub pages here ( https://ycoll.github.io/Yasmin-Collyer-CV/).

 ## Credits